motahir/vnet-module/README.md

 # module-vnet

-A terraform module for creation of a resource group, vnet and n subnets
+A terraform module for creation of a resource group, vnet and n subnets.